-Wearing a motorcycle helmet is not only considered by safety experts to be a good preventative measure against head injuries, but it is also the law in 19 states and the District of Columbia.
-Of the remaining states, all but three have this type of partial law in place for their use.
+Wearing a motorcycle helmet is not only considered by safety experts to be an excellent preventative measure against head injuries, but it is also the law in 19 states and the District of Columbia.
+Of the remaining states, all but three have this type of partial law for their use.

 History of the Motorcycle Helmet Law

 Motorcycles first became popular around the turn of the 20th century, and for many decades riders only wore helmets if they desired.
-However, by the 1960s, it was recognized that motorcyclists were very susceptible to head injuries that ranged from concussions to skull fractures.
+However, by the 1960s, it was recognized that motorcyclists were susceptible to head injuries ranging from concussions to skull fractures.
 In some cases, trauma is so severe that it causes death.

 Some states began enacting laws to force motorcyclists to wear helmets as protection.
 With pressure from the federal government, virtually all states had universal helmet laws.
 However, that changed in 1976 when several states managed to pull back the fines from the Federal Department of Transportation.

 Controversy about the Law

 Despite the obvious protection motorcycle helmets provide, there has been considerable resistance to their use in certain parts of the country.
-Some anti-helmet advocates point out that the helmet restricts not only the peripheral vision of riders but also limits their hearing which may lead to more accidents.
+Some anti-helmet advocates point out that the helmet restricts not only riders’ peripheral vision but also limits their hearing, which may lead to more accidents.

 Some Shocking Stats on Motorcycle Accidents and Deaths Over the Years.

 No reliable statistics support this claim, mostly because accidents that are avoided are rarely documented.
-However, it is true that motorcycle helmets restrict peripheral vision and considerably dampen the rider’s hearing.
+However, motorcycle helmets restrict peripheral vision and considerably dampen the rider’s hearing.
 This may mean they miss apparent warning signs.
 In addition, many motorcyclists feel that helmet laws are intrusive to their privacy.

 The benefits of wearing a helmet: